Comcast partners with Charter, Cox to advance targeted advertising

 “TV is often looked at as the lowest common denominator medium (in advertising), and unless addressability is achieved at scale, we’re going to fall short,” he said in an interview.

-Comcast has worked with TV networks Fox, Viacom and A+E in the past to develop addressable advertising, Jenckes said.
-He declined to name current distributors the company will work with.
+Comcast has worked with TV networks Fox, Viacom and A+E, as well as NBCUniversal in the past to develop addressable advertising, Jenckes said.
+He declined to name current programmers the company will work with.

 U.S. wireless carrier AT&T Inc and its advertising unit Xandr have also heavily publicized their efforts in addressable ads.
 Xandr and Comcast-owned advertising technology company FreeWheel are both part of Project OAR, a consortium of companies that is trying to standardize addressable advertising.

-Comcast is open to working with Xandr for the On Addressability initiative, but “our understanding is they want to take a more solo approach,” Jenckes said.
+Comcast is open to working with Xandr but “our understanding is they want to take a more solo approach,” Jenckes said.

 A Xandr spokesman declined to comment.